 Mistake 11 – Don’t assume that you know what your future financial position will be

-Many people assume that there will be a straight 50/50 split of the family assets.
-Whilst this may well be appropriate in long marriages where there are no dependent children, it may not be appropriate in other cases – eg. short marriages, cases with dependent children or where the parties’ earning potential are significantly different.
+Many people assume that divorce will simply involve a straight 50/50 split of the family assets.
+Whilst this may well be appropriate in long marriages where there are no dependent children, it may not be appropriate in other cases – e.g. short marriages, cases with dependent children or where the parties’ earning potential are significantly different.
 An equal division of family assets is not necessarily fair.

-Our advice – don’t make assumptions and don’t just agree something with your spouse without taking expert legal advice from a specialist divorce solicitor.
+Our advice – avoid making assumptions and don’t just agree something with your spouse without taking expert legal advice from a specialist divorce solicitor.
 Trying to deal with any relationship break up in a friendly fashion as possible should always be the aim; but equally you do need to make sure that you are safeguarding your future financial position.

 Click here to find out more about financial issues in divorce